jiun264/simple_neuralnetwork/README.md

 # simple_neuralnetwork

-This is a deep learning model for predicting the sum of two random four-digit numbers.
+This is a deep learning model(batch) for predicting the sum of two random four-digit numbers.

 ## Requirements